live-image-tracking-tools/geff/docs/specification.md

 -  Geff provides special support for spatio-temporal properties, although they are not required.
 When `axes` are specified in the `geff` metadata, each axis name identifies a spatio-temporal property.
 Spatio-temporal properties are not allowed to have missing arrays.
 Otherwise, they are identical to other properties from a storage specification perspective.

-- The `seg_id` group is an optional, special node property group that stores the segmenatation label for each node.
+- The `seg_id` property is an optional, special node property that stores the segmenatation label for each node.
 The `seg_id` values do not need to be unique, in case labels are repeated between time points.
-If the `seg_id` group is not present, it is assumed that the graph is not associated with a segmentation.
+If the `seg_id` property is not present, it is assumed that the graph is not associated with a segmentation.
 <!-- Perhaps we just let the user specify the seg id property in the metadata instead?
 Then you can point it to the node ids if you wanted to -->

 Note: When writing a graph with missing properties to the geff format, you must fill in a dummy value in the `values` array for the nodes that are missing the property, in order to keep the indices aligned with the node ids.